Butternut Squash Soup

 This post may include affiliate links.
 Thank you for your support.

-This creamy butternut squash soup pairs butternut squash with coconut milk, carrots, fresh ginger and sage for delicious soup with a vibrant orange color.
-Dairy-free and vegan.
+This butternut squash soup is super creamy and easy to make!
+It combines butternut squash with coconut milk, carrots, fresh ginger and sage for a delicious and comforting fall meal.

 This butternut squash soup is packed with flavor and I mean packed!
 The butternut squash is paired with ginger, apple and fresh sage for a lovely flavor explosion in your mouth that you will never want to end.

 This is one of my favorite fall soups to make that’s so comforting and delicious.
 I lover serving it with crusty bread for a light lunch or for dinner paired with a protein and a salad for a full meal.

 Table of Contents